jhpyle/docassemble/_docs/documents.md

 > {% raw %}{{p the_file }}{% endraw %}

-### <a name="docx tables"></a>Inserting tables into .docx templates
+### <a name="docx tables"></a>Inserting tables into DOCX templates

-You can assemble tables in a .docx template using a [Jinja2] "for loop."
+You can assemble tables in a DOCX template using a [Jinja2] "for loop."

 Here is an example.
-The .docx template looks like this:
+The DOCX template looks like this:

 ![table template source]({{ site.baseurl }}/img/table_template.png){: .maybe-full-width }